 The physical stress response has been shown to release the neuro-hormone oxytocin.
 Heard of it?
 If you have, it was probably in reference to cuddling and the happiness response our brain has to physical and social connections.
 Studies show that not only does the stress response itself NOT cause dangerous vaso-constriction but also that it allows for and increases the release of oxytocin.
 According to Kelly:

 When oxytocin is released in the stress response, it is motivating you to seek support.
 Your biological stress response is nudging you to tell someone how you feel instead of bottling it up.
 Your stress response wants to make sure you notice when someone else in your life is struggling so that you can support each other.
 When life is difficult, your stress response wants you to be surrounded by people who care about you.

-The final research presented followed about 1,000 adults in the US, and watched both how they described their level of stress, and whether or not they spent time helping people, whether it be friends, family, or community members.
-It also tracked death records of the folks in the study.
+The final research presented followed about 1,000 adults in the US and watched both how they described their level of stress and whether or not they spent time helping people, whether it be friends, family, or community members.
+It also tracked the death records of the folks in the study.
 The results are super cool: